 “It was both a frightening and a glorious day,” the man continued.
 “We heard the roar of their Grummans moments before we saw them.
 As they passed overhead, they dropped their bombs.
 The barracks were untouched, but everything else took heavy damage.
 Most of the Nazis perished, and the prisoners overpowered those that didn’t.”

-Benjamin looked up and his friends.
+Benjamin looked up at his friends.
 “It wasn’t as heroic as you might think,” he told them.
 “We were fortunate that those who lived were not as heavily armed as they should have been.”

 “I had heard that most of the concentration camps felt the wrath of the Blackhawks,” an older Egyptian said.